1984–1985 United Kingdom miners' strike: Long-term impact

 In the aftermath of the strike, miners were offered large redundancy payments in ballots organised by the NCB and the offers were accepted even at the most militant pits.
 The manager of the militant Yorkshire Main Colliery said at the time of the pit's vote to close in October 1985, "I know people who abused us and threatened us on the picket line and then were the first to put in for redundancy."

 In 1991, the South Yorkshire Police paid compensation of £425,000 to 39 miners who were arrested during the incident.
 This was for "assault, false imprisonment and malicious prosecution".

 The coal industry was privatised in December 1994 creating "R.J.B.
 Mining", subsequently known as UK Coal.
 Between the end of the strike and privatisation, pit closures continued with many closures in the early-1990s.
 There were 15 British Coal deep mines left in production at the time of privatisation, but by March 2005, there were only eight deep mines left.
 Since then, the last pit in Northumberland, Ellington Colliery has closed whilst pits at Rossington and Harworth have been mothballed.
 In 1983, Britain had 174 working collieries; by 2009 there were six.
 The last deep colliery in the UK, Kellingley Colliery, known locally as "The Big K" closed for the last time on 18 December 2015, bringing an end to centuries of deep coal mining.

 The 1994 European Union inquiry into poverty classified Grimethorpe in South Yorkshire as the poorest settlement in the country and one of the poorest in the EU.
 South Yorkshire became an Objective 1 development zone and every ward in the City of Wakefield district was classified as in need of special assistance.

 In 2003, the reduced mining industry was reportedly more productive in terms of output per worker than the coal industries in France, Germany and the United States.

 A murder in Annesley, Nottinghamshire in 2004 was believed to be the result of an argument between former members of the NUM and UDM, indicating continued tensions, but was subsequently found to be unrelated.

 In the 2016 Brexit referendum, cities and regions at the heart of the dispute voted by a majority to leave.
 Scargill, a supporter of leaving the EU, said that the Brexit vote presented an opportunity to re-open closed coal mines.

 In 2021 Peter Fahy, the former chief constable of Greater Manchester Police, argued the policing of the strike was politically motivated and "took policing a long time to recover" from, and warned that the proposed Police, Crime, Sentencing and Courts Bill risked drawing policing into politics once more.

 Pardons

 In October 2020, the Scottish Government announced plans to introduce legislation to pardon Scottish miners convicted of certain offences during the strike.
 The announcement, by Humza Yousaf, the Scottish justice secretary, followed the recommendation of an independent review on the impact of policing on communities during the strike.
+The Miners' Strike (Pardons) (Scotland) Act 2022 (asp 6) was subsequently passed by the Scottish Parliament.